 The 1,000 True Fans Business Model

 Business models can be like Rorschach tests.
-When I look at Substack, I see author Kevin Kelly’s 1,000 True Fans.
-The core of Kelly’s argument in this essay is that:
+When I look at Substack, I see technologist Kevin Kelly’s 1,000 True Fans.
+The core of Kelly’s argument is that:

 To be a successful creator you don’t need millions…To make a living as a craftsperson, photographer, musician, designer, author, animator, app maker, entrepreneur, or inventor you need only thousands of true fans.

 The definition of a true fan is anyone who buys everything that you produce.
 Someone who owns every album a band put out or drawers full of Pittsburgh Steelers t-shirts.
 To be self sufficient, the creator needs two things:

 First, you have to create enough each year that you can earn, on average, $100 profit from each true fan...Second, you must have a direct relationship with your fans.
 That is, they must pay you directly.